 In select instances, students who are matriculated doctoral candidates at other institutions and who do not wish to enroll in a degree program may be permitted to register as non-degree special students.

 Non-degree special student status is limited to a maximum of two terms and requires payment of tuition at either the Extended Residence rate (if enrolling in courses) or the Matriculation and Facilities rate (if conducting research only).

-Non-degree special students and visiting scholars register only at the Graduate School, and are not eligible to participate as Columbia University students in other exchange or consortium agreements through the Graduate School, such as the Ivy Plus Exchange Scholar program or the Inter-University Doctoral Consortium (IUDC).
-With the limited exception of international exchange students participating in one of the programs listed below, non-degree special students and visiting scholars are not eligible for fellowships or other financial aid from the Graduate School.
+Non-degree special students and visiting scholars register only at the Graduate School, and are not eligible to participate as Columbia University students in other exchange or consortium agreements through the Graduate School.
+With the limited exception of students whose home institution has a partnership with GSAS (see "International Exchange Students" below), non-degree special students and visiting scholars are not eligible for fellowships or other financial aid from the Graduate School.

 Admissions Deadlines for Non-Degree Students

-Most programs: November 16
+- Most programs: November 16, 2021

-Ecole Polytechnique, EHESS, Trilateral Agreement: November 1
+- Ecole Polytechnique, EHESS, and Trilateral Agreement Applicants: November 1, 2022

-Most programs: April 19
+- Most programs: April 20, 2022.

 Applying as a Non-Degree Student

 Doctoral students from other institutions who wish to study at Columbia on a visiting basis should review the options below.